Dongyx1128/Dongyx1128/README.md

 ## Who Am I ?

 &emsp;&emsp;I’m currently learning **computer science and Technology** in University.
-Currently in the second year of master's degree, preparing to study for doctoral degree.
+Currently in the first year of doctor's degree.
 My blog is https://10181128.xyz/.

 ## About Github